traderepublic/SectionKit/README.md

 That's it!
 Since both sections are completely decoupled from each other, they can be easily reused in other places in the app and writing unit tests becomes much easier!

-As a final bonus, if you want animated updates, you can define your item as `Differentiable` (import DifferenceKit) and use the `DiffingListSectionController` (import DiffingSectionKit) instead of the "normal" `ListSectionController`.
+As a final bonus, if you want animated updates, you can use the `DiffingListSectionController` (import DiffingSectionKit) instead of the "normal" `ListSectionController`.
-If you're running iOS 13+ you may also use the `FoundationDiffingListSectionController` already contained in the SectionKit module.
+If you're running iOS 13+ you may also use the `FoundationDiffingListSectionController` that is already contained in the SectionKit module.

 ## Overview

-The functionality is split into two packages:
+The functionality is split into two modules:
 - `SectionKit`:

     This package contains the core functionality.

-    **Please note**: `ListCollectionViewAdapter` and `ListSectionController` will not animate updates to the list of sections/items and call `reloadData()`/`reloadSections(_:)` instead.
+    **Please note**: `ListCollectionViewAdapter` and `ListSectionController` will not animate updates to the list of sections/items and call `reloadData()`/`reloadSections(_:)` respectively.
-    On iOS 13+ you may use `FoundationDiffingListCollectionViewAdapter` or `FoundationDiffingListSectionController` respectively to get animated updates.
+    On iOS 13+ you can use the `FoundationDiffingListCollectionViewAdapter` or `FoundationDiffingListSectionController`
+    to get animated updates.
     When targeting iOS versions lower than 13, you can implement your own difference calculation by overriding `calculateUpdate(from:to:)` or you can use a class contained in `DiffingSectionKit`.

-    Besides that, `SingleSectionCollectionViewAdapter`, `SingleModelSectionController` and
+    Besides that, the `SingleSectionCollectionViewAdapter`, `SingleModelSectionController` and
     `SingleItemSectionController` support animated updates out of the box.

 - `DiffingSectionKit`: